 Ask questions of others, and give and get answers.
 Gain a wealth of knowledge from others on the site and on your team!
 You can search by topic to find the questions that interest you, or ask your own.
 If you see a question someone has asked that you have an answer to, chime in.

 Add providers to your team.
+Let others know which healthcare providers you use by adding their listing to your team.
 Your team might include your neurologist, speech therapist, occupational therapist, or other health practitioner.
 Listing your providers on MyLupusTeam is a great way of helping others near you learn more about resources you find valuable.
 You may even have providers in common with each other.

 How do you like to connect with people on MyLupusTeam?
 What ways have worked for you?